What We Are Doing...

 - Changed to milk pouches from cartons, creating 82% less plastic

-- We only offer paper bags or a jute Bag for Life in our centres rather than plastic
+- We only offer paper bags or a jute Bag for Life in our centres rather than plastic, we have recently introduced a carrier bag charge to reduce the amount of bags, therefore waste, that we produce

 - We use compostable cellophane for our cheese packaging in Woburn Sands Food Market